Rocky Linux 8

 Caution

-• The user is entirely responsible for performing user's server kernel updates.
-NAVER Cloud Platform does not take responsibility for issues caused by kernel updates.
+• The user is solely responsible for performing kernel updates on their server, and NAVER Cloud Platform will not be held responsible for any issues caused by these updates.

-• Normal server usage might be unavailable during kernel updates and restart, and recovery due to this is not supported.
+• Normal server usage might be unavailable during kernel updates and restarts, and recovery from this issue is not supported.
 In addition, server recovery is not supported when the kernel update fails.

-• Before updating the kernel, be sure to keep the backup created through Server image until it is no longer needed.
+• Before updating the kernel, make sure to keep the backup created through Server image until it is no longer needed.

 • No separate support is provided for problems related to this guide.